H-MOVE-LAB/.github/README.md

 H-MOVE-LAB is a laboratory dedicated to advancing the field of human motion analysis.
 Our focus is on utilizing inertial sensors and markerless systems for a wide range of applications, including telerehabilitation, monitoring, sports, and wellness.

-## What We Do

-- **Human Motion Analysis:** We specialize in capturing and analyzing human motion using cutting-edge technologies.

-- **Inertial Sensors:** Our research involves the use of inertial sensors to gather precise and accurate motion data.

-- **Markerless Systems:** We explore markerless systems to provide non-intrusive solutions for motion analysis.

-- **Applications:** Our work extends to various applications, including telerehabilitation, real-time monitoring, sports performance analysis, and wellness initiatives.

 ## Repositories

 Explore our repositories to find open-source projects, research code, and tools developed by the H-MOVE-LAB team.